OSGeo/gdal/gdal/doc/source/drivers/vector/shapefile.rst

 spatially filtered passes through large datasets to pick out a small area quite dramatically.

-Starting with OGR 1.10, it can also use the ESRI spatial index files (.sbn / .sbx), but writing them is not supported currently.
+It can also use the ESRI spatial index files
+(.sbn / .sbx), but writing them is not supported currently.

 To create a spatial index (in .qix format), issue a SQL command of the